 Wildflower Photo Techniques

-The best wildflower photos are captured when the plant begins to bloom.
-Wildflowers bloom by the thousands, but there is a short window of time to get the ideal shot you are looking for.
+The best wildflower photos are captured when the plants begin to bloom.
+Wildflowers bloom by the thousands around the cottage every year, but there is a short window of time to get the ideal shot of your favourite flowers at the lake.

 Wildflower Photography Techniques